MANHEP/maf-helpdesk/docs/noether_faq.md

 ```
 Note that the requester warrants that the new account holder agrees to the [acceptable use policy](../noether_acceptable_use/).

+As the form says, if changes need to be made to an existing account, e.g. an MPhys student becoming a postgrad, supervisors/managers should just email Blackett support.

 When the account has been created we will send you temporary password on Teams, and email to say so.
 There will be a prompt to change that password on the first SSH login to Noether.
 Note that you must change it before, for instance, using the user request form or any other non-SSH access.

 A3. **How many work-nodes does Noether have and what are their memory and CPU specifications?**